cadenscoding/cadens-rockin-website-vflex/readme.md

-My files are a mess because I couldn't get the CSS to work in its own file.
+My files are a mess because I couldn't get one overall CSS to work for every html page, and they wouldn't render when moved into the separate CSS folder I setup.
 Sorry for the clutter just wanted my website to render the right way.
+Also have additional images that didn't show up.
+I finished this in my free time so would need some troubleshooting to setup better.